PeterA331/Pingpong/README.md

 # Pingpong
 Initialization:

-System clock and GPIOs are configured using STM32CubeMX.
+System clock and GPIOs are configured using STM32CubeMX, STM32 NUCLEO-L476RG, part of STMicroelectronics’ ARM Cortex-M4 microcontroller series.

 Timers are initialized to control the ball's automatic movement.